Gary Neville and Roy Keane: Man Utd response at Man City was embarrassing - they threw the towel in

 "The manager will be criticised about his tactics, but players not running back when you're playing for Man Utd is really unacceptable.

-Keane went one step further, suggesting United's performance was so poor that "five or six players" should never play for the club again.
+Keane continued by arguing United's performance was so poor that "five or six players" should never play for the club again.

 "You've got to run back and you've got to tackle.
 United players have shown quality over the years but we've seen a reflection of where the team is and where the club is," Keane added.